meilisearch/meilisearch/README.md

 Meilisearch is, and will always be, open-source!
 If you want to contribute to the project, please take a look at [our contribution guidelines](CONTRIBUTING.md).

-We are looking forward to review your contribution! ❤️

 ## 📦 Technical information

 More information about technical details related to the Meilisearch project: